gargmanishamegastunt/Microsoft-Connect/README.md

 From the chat platform users can start a video calling room and up to 4 people can video call with each other.

 Link to the app: https://msconnect.herokuapp.com/
-Note: In case you face security issues on redirection to the Video call, use this link : https://msconnect-vc.herokuapp.com/?room=alsdkfj_3993038088

 ## Features